Lobbying: European Union

 In the wake of the Jack Abramoff Indian lobbying scandal in Washington, D.C., and the massive impact this had on the lobbying scene in the United States, the rules for lobbying in the EU—which until now consisted of only a non-binding code of conduct—may also be tightened.

-Eventually, on 31 January 2019 the European Parliament adopted binding rules on lobby transparency.
+Eventually, on 31 January 2019, the European Parliament adopted binding rules on lobby transparency.
 Amending its Rules of Procedure, the Parliament stipulated that MEPs involved in drafting and negotiating legislation must publish online their meetings with lobbyists.
-The amendment says that "rapporteurs, shadow rapporteurs or committee chairs shall, for each report, publish online all scheduled meetings with interest representatives falling under the scope of the Transparency Register"-database of the EU.
+The amendment says that "rapporteurs, shadow rapporteurs or committee chairs shall, for each report, publish online all scheduled meetings with interest representatives falling under the scope of the Transparency Register"- the database of the EU.

+The European allies were being lobbied by the UAE and Saudi Arabia to regain diplomatic ties with the Syrian government.
+The two Arab countries lobbied the European Union for months, pushing them to ease the sanctions on Syria for the revival of its collapsed economy.
+The UAE and its neighbour country argued that without the ease of sanctions, the diplomatic efforts to end the Syrian war would be ineffective.
+However, the EU nations, including France and Germany, turned down the idea of restoring ties with Syria, stating that it would legitimize the regime that is accused of massacring its own people.

 France

 There is currently no regulation at all for lobbying activities in France.
 There is no regulated access to the French institutions and no register specific to France, but there is one for the European Union where French lobbyists are able to register themselves.
 For example, the internal rule of the National Assembly (art.
 23 and 79) forbids members of Parliament to be linked with a particular interest.
 Also, there is no rule at all for consultation of interest groups by the Parliament and the Government.
 Nevertheless, a recent parliamentary initiative (motion for a resolution) has been launched by several MPs so as to establish a register for representatives of interest groups and lobbyists who intend to lobby the MPs.